Rick Schnall

-Rick Schnall (born 1970) is an American businessman, partner in private equity firm Clayton, Dubilier & Rice, and minority owner of the Atlanta Hawks.
+Rick Schnall (born 1969/1970) is an American businessman, co-president of private equity firm Clayton, Dubilier & Rice, minority owner of the Atlanta Hawks, and among the majority owners of the Charlotte Hornets.

 Biography

-Born to a Jewish family, Schnall is a graduate of the University of Pennsylvania and the Harvard Business School.
+Schnall is a graduate of the University of Pennsylvania and the Harvard Business School.
 After school, he worked for Smith Barney and Donaldson Lufkin & Jenrette.
-In 1996, he joined Clayton, Dubilier & Rice eventually reaching partner where was responsible for the acquisition and sales.
-His uncle is Carl Icahn.
+In 1996, he joined Clayton, Dubilier & Rice eventually reaching partner where he started and oversees the healthcare, tech and financial services verticals.